40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH9 -- functions.md

 > You can't return a string.
 >
 > However, you can assign the value into a global variable to simulate to return a string.
+>
+> Or pass by reference to a function, see CH9-4 for more details.

 ### Examples
 #### Example 1